-The EDO model's forecast is conditional on data through the second quarter of 2018 and on a preliminary Tealbook forecast for the third quarter of 2018.
+The EDO model's forecast is conditional on data through the third quarter of 2018 and on a preliminary Tealbook forecast for the fourth quarter of 2018.

-Real GDP growth is 2.4 percent, on average, over the projection horizon, below its average trend rate of 2.9 percent.
+Real GDP growth is 2.2 percent, on average, over the projection horizon, below its trend rate of 2.9 percent.
 Inflation reaches the Committee's 2 percent objective in the fourth quarter of 2019 and hovers around a level slightly above 2 percent thereafter.
 Below-trend real GDP growth is driven by the slow fading of favorable risk premium shocks and the waning effects of the currently accommodative stance of monetary policy.
 On the nominal side, for a number of years, wages have been below the level consistent with the model's wage Phillips curve, holding down marginal cost and depressing inflation over that period.
 A gradual fading of these wage shocks will continue, contributing to the upward trajectory for inflation.
 Persistently adverse capital-specific risk premium shocks also contribute to the projected rise in inflation by raising the marginal cost of production.

-The output gap, currently estimated to be -0.4 percent, is projected to reach -0.1 percent in the third quarter of 2019 but falls slightly thereafter, reaching $-\frac{1}{4}$ percent in the last quarter of 2021.
-The real natural rate of interest-estimated to be 0.1 percent in the third quarter of 2018-is projected to increase to 1.9 percent in the third quarter of 2019 but falls slightly thereafter, reaching 1.7 percent in the final quarter of 2021, 0.4 percentage point below its steady-state value of 2.1 percent.
-The trajectories of the natural rate of interest and the output gap are heavily driven by the model's view that capital stocks are currently well below those that would have prevailed in the absence of nominal rigidities and the view that the investment-related shocks responsible for this condition are likely to dissipate slowly.
+The output gap, currently estimated to be negative 0.2 percent, is projected to close in the third quarter of 2019 but falls slightly thereafter, reaching negative $\frac{1}{4}$ percent in the last quarter of 2021.
+The real natural rate of interest-estimated to be $2\frac{1}{4}$ percent in the fourth quarter of 2018-is projected to fall slightly to 1.9 percent in the final quarter of 2021, 0.2 percentage point below its steady-state value of 2.1 percent.
+The trajectories of the natural rate of interest and the output gap are heavily driven by the model's view that capital stocks are currently below those that would have prevailed in the absence of nominal rigidities and the view that the investment-related shocks responsible for this condition are likely to dissipate slowly.